 You would then set the correct key property value (for example, by a JadeScript) and then go ahead with the rebuild, if required.

-- Verify that the second error reported (and corresponding fix) will vary, according to the update mode (Company <-> Product), as follows. - Collection is automatically updated.
-(Both fixes will fail.)
+- 9. Verify that the second error reported (and corresponding fix) will vary, according to the update mode (Company <-> Product), as follows. - Description of the contract of